Oxygen Element

 Oxygen in Animal Body

-In the animal body, it is carried out by two metalloproteins hemoglobin and myoglobin in our body.
-Besides hemoglobin and myoglobin, there are two other dioxygen transport proteins hemocyanins and hemerythrin.
+In the animal body, it is carried out by two metalloproteins hemoglobin and myoglobin.
+Besides hemoglobin and myoglobin, there are also two other dioxygen transport proteins hemocyanins and hemerythrin.
 Hemerythrin is found in marine invertebrates.

 An adult human contains about 5 liters of blood.
 Each milliliter of blood contains 5000 million blood cells and each cell contains 0.25 million hemoglobin molecules.
 The red blood cells have a life span of 100 to 120 days.
 Therefore, one percent of hemoglobin molecules are replaced daily.